Category Archives: Math Mini Sparks

 1. Set up your math mini spark recording page: #30: What day of the week is it?

 2. Watch this tutorial to learn the process.
+Write down the formula on your recording page.

 3. Figure out the day of the week you were born on using your birthdate and year.
 Add your math steps to your recording page.

-5. Check this Math is fun page to see if you did the math correctly.
-Check your work.
+5. Check this date calculator to see if you did the math correctly.
+How did you do on step #3 and #4?

-6. Scroll down to the bottom of the post to read about the Zeller’s Algorithm in JavaScript code that is used to find out the day of the week.
+6. OPTIONAL: Scroll down to the bottom of this post to read about the Zeller’s Algorithm in JavaScript code that is used to find out the day of the week.
 Write down some patterns that you notice in the code.

 7. Share your math mini spark recording page with your teacher/EY coordinator.